rgs1/zk_shell/README.md

 /fooish/xorg
 /copy/foo
 ```

-Or if you want a case-insensitive match try ifind:
+Or a case-insensitive match using ifind:

 ```
 (CONNECTED) /> ifind / foo